jadesola98/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/README.md

 Initial Setup
 For this project, GCP free version (upto EUR 300 credits) was used.

-Created an account with my Google email ID
+1.Created an account with my Google email ID
-Setup of first project(DTC DE Course) if you haven't already and noted down the "Project ID" Setup of service account & authentication for this project Granted Viewer role to begin with.
+2.Setup of first project(DTC DE Course) if you haven't already and noted down the "Project ID" Setup of service account & authentication for this project Granted Viewer role to begin with.
 Downloaded service-account-keys (.json) for auth.